Updated February 3, 2022

 It's often easier to think of the value of your time in terms of saving money.
 If you fix a maintenance problem yourself, you'll save the money you would spend on an expensive contractor, right?

-Have you factored the cost of your personal time?
+Have you factored in the cost of your personal time?
 If you spend six hours fixing something a plumber can fix in one hour, you've overspent on that maintenance project.
 When considering the monetary value of your time and the many landlord tasks that come with investment properties, paying a professional to manage your properties is the better way to save money and increase your profits.

 When you allow professionals to take over the tasks required to make your properties profitable, it's worth the boost to your long-term wealth.
 Seattle rental management handles everything from: